Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 where $\{\xid_n\}_{n \in \Z^+}$, $\{\etad_n\}_{n \in \N}$ are mutually independent Gaussian sequences defined by

-Because of the chaotic nature of the dynamical system defined by iteration of $\Psi$, a key question concerning the problem of determining the state $\vd_n$ from $\Yd_n$ is whether the observations compensate for the sensitive dependence of the state evolution, enabling accurate recovery of the state.
+Because of the chaotic nature of the dynamical system defined by iteration of $\Psi$, a key question concerning the problem of determining the state $\vd_n$ from $\Yd_n$ is whether the observations compensate for the sensitive dependence of the state evolution, enabling accurate recovery of the state; and whether there is then a choice of $K$ in 3DVAR which enables this data to be used to accurately recover the state.

 We assume that the observation function is linear: $h(v)=Hv$ for matrix $H:\R^9 \to \R^6$ defined by

 The 3DVAR algorithm \eqref{eq:sd2} reduces, in the setting of this example, to the mapping

 We define the filter by choosing gain $K:\R^6 \to \R^9$ to be